A beginner’s guide to anesthesia

 Modern medicine allows painless medical procedures through the use of anesthesia.
 Anesthetic drugs are administered in order to desensitize the patient to pain in a specific region of the body.
 While anesthesia is common in today’s medical practice, many still harbor fears.

-“Patients are commonly concerned about waking up in the middle of surgery or getting sick with nausea and vomiting after waking up from surgery,” says Dr. Michael Marinello, an anesthesiologist at Advocate Condell Medical Center, Libertyville, Ill.
-He says that modern medicine has made significant improvements and very few patients face this postoperative complication.
+“Patients are commonly concerned about waking up in the middle of surgery or experiencing nausea and vomiting in the postoperative period,” says Dr. Michael Marinello, an anesthesiologist at Advocate Condell Medical Center, Libertyville, Ill.
+“In recent years, the incidence of this postoperative complication has significantly decreased.”

 In addition, there are monitors placed in the operating room to assist with maintaining an adequate depth of anesthesia.